Destroying the world one enemy at a time

 Alien Noise Corporation

 Interpol’s Bernadette Maldini planned to entrap members of the Malandanti and put them on trial in the one jurisdiction that should accept supernatural evidence.
 But the plan is scuppered when a demonic presence is discovered in the Sala Ducale and the Vatican goes into lockdown.
-With rumours spreading, the Malandanti takes advantage of the chaos to unleash disorder which leads Interpol to respond in kind.
+With rumours spreading, the Malandanti takes advantage of the chaos to unleash disorder and edge ever closer to total control.